mighty-gerbils/gerbil/doc/guide/intro.md

 So far we have seen that classes by default get a keyword initializing constructor, but when they are structs they get a positional argument constructor.
 But what if the desired constructor doesn't match these defaults and instead we want a custom behavior?
-This of course is nto a problem, we can define a constructor method with the `constructor: <method-id>` directive in `defclass` (or `defstruct`).
+This of course is not a problem, we can define a constructor method with the `constructor: <method-id>` directive in `defclass` (or `defstruct`).